Asbatel/apk-pdg/README.md

 # Program Dependence Graph

 - A graph that explicitly considers both data and control dependences.
-Data dependence represents the program’s appropriate data flow whereas the control dependence illustrates the program’s control flow relationships.
+The data dependence represents the program’s appropriate data flow whereas the control dependence illustrates the program’s control flow relationships.
 - The combination of both dependences covers all the program’s computational parts, which leads to an efficient program’s optimization.

 # PDG Topology